VBA FileCopy Function

 VBA FileCopy function in Excel is categorized as a File and Directory function.
 This built-in VBA FileCopy function copies a file from the source directory to the destination directory.
 If you use FileCopy function on a currently open file, returns an error.

 This function use in either procedure or function in a VBA editor window in Excel.
 We can use this VBA FileCopy Function in any number of times in any number of procedures or functions.
-In the following section we learn what is the syntax and parameters of the FileCopy function, where we can use this FileCopy Function and real-time exampleS in Excel VBA.
+In the following section we learn what is the syntax and parameters of the FileCopy function, where we can use this FileCopy Function and real-time examples to demonstrate its versatility in Excel VBA.

 Syntax of VBA FileCopy Function